boutproject/BOUT-dev/manual/sphinx/developer_docs/petsc_interface.rst

 is offset up or downwards in the y-direction.
-When using the parentheses operator to get a particular matrix element, the mesh's `ParallelTransform` object will be queried to find the positions and weights needed to interpolate values along field lines.
+When using the parentheses operator to get a particular matrix element, the mesh's `ParallelTransform` object will be queried to find the positions and weights needed to interpolate values onto field lines.
 This information is stored in the ``PetscMatrix::Element`` object which is returned.
 When that object is assigned to, it will set multiple matrix elements in the specified row, corresponding to each cell used to